Unitary Patent & Unified Patent Court

 The translation is provided "for information only", i.e. it should not have any legal effect, and can be provided in any official language of an EU member state, even of those that are not participating in the UP system, like Spanish or Polish.
 If the granted European patent will be validated in Spain or Poland as well, then it may be possible to avoid translation costs entirely by using the same translation for both the Spanish or Polish national validation and the unitary patent.

-Finally, the ongoing renewal fees payable each year after the unitary patent is granted are roughly equal to the combined renewal fees in France, Germany, Italy, and the Netherlands - the four most popular national validation choice of the countries participating in the UP system.
+Finally, the ongoing renewal fees payable each year after the unitary patent is granted are roughly equal to the combined renewal fees in France, Germany, Italy, and the Netherlands - the four most popular national validation choices of the countries participating in the UP system.

 Is a unitary patent cheaper than national validation?